-Among the root causes of the financial crisis which started in the United States in 2007, some point to the persistence of large global imbalances for a decade before the meltdown (Figure 1).1 By global imbalances it is meant that the fast-growing emerging economies and the developing countries finance the current account deficits of the slow-growing advanced economies.2 This is an anomaly.
-Countries with a young population and high economic growth rates, as is the case with emerging economies, are expected to experience current account deficits that can be financed by foreign saving seeking high-yield investments.
+Among the factors leading to the major financial crisis which started in the United States in 2007, some point to the persistence of large global imbalances for a decade before the meltdown (Figure 1).
+By global imbalances it is meant that the fast-growing emerging economies and the developing countries finance the current account deficits of the slowgrowing advanced economies.2 This is an anomaly.
+Countries with a young population and high economic growth rates, as is the case with emerging economies, are expected to experience current account deficits that can be financed by foreign saving seeking highyield investments.
 Advanced economies with ageing populations and low growth prospects are expected to save more and, hence, experience current account surpluses.
 Saving is thus allocated where it is most productive and imbalances in current accounts reduce as diminishing returns on capital curb the growth rates of emerging economies over time.
-This international self-equilibrium mechanism is ineffective when the advanced economies rely on the saving of the export-led developing world to finance their growth and their external deficits, as has been the case since 1996.3 This phenomenon is a new and serious challenge for the stability of the world economy.
-The integration of the countries of the former Soviet Bloc into the world goods and capital markets and the international integration of capital markets in the last twenty years have created a huge and a truly global capital market.
-In this international capital market, global imbalances such as those observed since 1996 can now occur, and there is no market mechanism to wipe them out over time.
-Some have expressed concern regarding the systemic risks these global imbalances could create for the world economy (IMF (2005), Krugman (2007) and Obstfeld and Rogoff (2007)).
-Bernanke (2005, 2007) expresses greater confidence regarding the ability of the market to gradually resolve the external imbalances.
+This international self-equilibrium market mechanism is ineffective when the advanced economies offer safer stores of value for the saving of the export-led developing world and thus finance their growth and their external deficits, as has been the case since 1996.3 Large current account imbalances already occurred in the past, as in the 1980s, but they were limited to the developed economies.
+Nowadays, they are truly global, involve rich and developing countries, and their size is a serious challenge for the stability of the world economy.4 This is the result of the political and economic changes of the last twenty years.
+The integration of the countries of the former Soviet Bloc into the world goods and capital markets and the international integration of capital markets have created a huge global capital market.
+In this international capital market, global imbalances such as those observed since 1996 can now occur.
+Some have expressed concern regarding the systemic risks these global imbalances could create for the world economy ((IMF 2005), (Krugman 2007) and (Obstfeld and Rogoff 2007)).
+(Bernanke 2005; Bernanke 2007) expresses greater confidence regarding the ability of the market to gradually resolve the external imbalances.

 The origins of these global imbalances are also debated.
-Bernanke (2005) challenged the common view that was held at the time that the large U.S. current account deficit was due to the U.S. economic policies responsible for the low domestic saving and the frenzied consumption of foreign goods.
-He argued that the reversal in the current account positions of the emerging economies in the second half of the 1990s created a "global saving glut" allowing the cheap financing of the U.S. current account deficit and accounting for both
+(Bernanke 2005) challenged the common view that was held at the time that the large U.S. current account deficit was due to the U.S. economic policies responsible for the low domestic saving and the frenzied

 1This question is controversial.
-For instance, Bernanke (2009), BIS (2009), Obstfeld and Rogoff (2009) and Portes (2009) argue that the global imbalances are one of the causes or are a co-determinant of the financial crisis.
-Blanchard and Milesi-Ferretti (2010) think that the failures of the financial system are the trigger for the financial crisis and contributed to the widening of global imbalances.
-Laibson and Mollerstrom (2010) and Whelan (2010) challenge the link between global imbalances and the financial crisis.
+For instance, (Bernanke 2009), (BIS 2009), (Obstfeld and Rogoff 2009) and (Portes 2009) argue that the global imbalances played a major role in the recent financial crisis.
+(Blanchard and Milesi-Ferretti 2010) think that the failures of the financial system are the trigger for the financial crisis and contributed to the widening of global imbalances.
+(Laibson and Mollerstrom 2010) and (Whelan 2010) challenge the link between global imbalances and the financial crisis.